piwi3910/MCP-CodeNexus/README.md

 # Build the project
 npm run build

-# Set up PostgreSQL
-# Make sure PostgreSQL is installed and running
-# Create a database named 'codenexus'
-createdb codenexus

-# Run database migrations to set up the schema
+# Run database migrations to set up the SQLite database (default)
-# This will create all necessary tables in the database
+# This will create all necessary tables in the SQLite database
 # Warning: This will drop existing tables if they exist
+npm run migrate

+# Optional: Set up PostgreSQL instead of SQLite
+# 1. Update .env file to use PostgreSQL (see Configuration section)
+# 2. Make sure PostgreSQL is installed and running
+# 3. Create a database named 'codenexus'
+# 4. Run migrations
 npm run migrate
 ```